Public Health Scotland has been developed through a number of commissions and projects which fed into a Target Operating Model.

 Project Initiation Documents

-Projects are similar to commissions but consider the practical elements that will help Public Health Scotland deliver the functions
+Projects are similar to commissions but consider the practical elements that help Public Health Scotland deliver the functions

 The PIDs are